learning-journey-planning-system/backend/.github/pull_request_template.md

-# Description
+# Jira Ticket Number
-Fixes Jira ticket G7T5-120
+// SPMXX

 # Type of change
 Please delete options that are not relevant.